BattleCleaver/Encryption/README.md

 # Note:

-This code will not decrypt with other files that have been encrypted from a different software.
+This code will not decrypt with other files that have been encrypted from a different software/code.
 The files can only be decrypted from files that have been encrypted by the code alone.